China and US envoys will hold first top-level dialogue on artificial intelligence

 The National Security Council at the White House said the U.S. team is being led by presidential adviser and senior director for technology and national security, Tarun Chhabra, and the State Department’s acting special envoy for critical and emerging technologies, Seth Center.

+The meeting underlines the wider race by governments around the world to figure out how to rein in artificial intelligence even as the technology makes rapid advances and is poised to transform many aspects of daily life, from education and the workplace to copyright and piracy.

+Government leaders from a number of countries are expected to meet in Seoul next week for the second edition of talks on the safety of cutting-edge AI models, after a first round last year at a former wartime codebreaking base in Britain.

-Josh Boak in Washington and Emily Wang in Beijing contributed to this report.
+Josh Boak in Washington, Emily Wang in Beijing and Kelvin Chan in London contributed to this report.